Kasims for Qassams: Interview with Kasim Hafeez

 One reckons then that Shoebat et al are more or less exceptions, benefactors of an enhanced visibility thanks to the evangelical circuit.

 It surely is a rarity when an extremist reforms himself through the revolutionary act of reading – and more so when that text is rather not the Scriptures.
-But can worldviews be shook complete by a humble book, and a very manageable one at that?
+But can worldviews be shaken complete by a humble book, and a very manageable one at that?
 And why was this book particularly effective?

 I put the question to the author of The Case for Israel, Harvard Law professor Alan Dershowitz.